 Email: hilmar.zech@tu-dresden.de / deserno_l@uwk.de

 Abstract

 Experimental measures of self-regulation are thought for long to play an integral role in our scientific understanding of loss of control behaviors, for example in addiction.
 Yet, experimental task measures cannot be easily deployed where addictive behaviors actually occur—in people’s real lives outside of the laboratory.
 Moreover, self-regulation tasks have recently come under criticism for their poor test–retest reliability and lacking tests of construct validity.
-Together, these two disadvantages might explain why ecological validity of task-based self-regulation measures, their ability to predict real-life behavior, is low.
-To overcome this problem, we assessed the reliability and construct validity of four smartphone-based tasks designed to measure different aspects of self-regulation by drawing upon measures of cognitive control and decision-making in a large (N=300) sample of psychiatric patients with alcohol use disorder and associated comorbidities.
+Together, these two disadvantages might explain why ecological validity of task-based self-regulation measures—their ability to predict real-life behavior—is low.
+To overcome this problem, we assessed the reliability and construct validity of four smartphone-based tasks designed to measure different aspects of self-regulation by drawing upon measures of cognitive control and decision-making in a large (N=488 sample of psychiatric patients with alcohol use disorder and associated comorbidities.
 We show that task parameters have moderate to good reliability, which is further improved to good to excellent when separate measurements sessions were modeled jointly.
-We show that the data is described for by four factors, which cover one cognitive control factor separately from two-three distinct aspects of decision-making.
+We show that the data is described for by four factors, which cover one cognitive control factor separately from two to three distinct aspects of decision-making.
 This work indicates that self-regulation can be measured experimentally with sufficient reliability and validity in addiction.
-This represents a critical milestones towards longitudinal experimental studies in the field in addiction research but also in psychiatry and psychology more generally. ~225
+This represents a critical milestone towards longitudinal experimental studies in the field in addiction research but also in psychiatry and psychology more generally.

+Word count: ~225

 Introduction

-Self-regulation, the ability to control behavior in service of long term-goals, is related to a range of important outcomes, including wealth, health, and public safety (Moffit et al, 2011).
-As a consequence, interest in self-regulation has increased across research domains, including economics, psychology, cognitive neuroscience and psychiatry (Nigg, 2017).
+Self-regulation—the ability to control behavior in service of long term-goals—is related to a range of important outcomes, including wealth, health, and public safety (Moffit et al, 2011).
+As a consequence, interest in self-regulation has increased across research domains, including economics, psychology, cognitive neuroscience, and psychiatry (Nigg, 2017).
 Researcher have used different methodologies to study self-regulation, ranging from surveys, to neural measures and experimental tasks (Eisenberg et al., 2019).

 Experimental tasks play an especially important role in researching self-regulation.
 Self-regulation is an umbrella term encompassing a range of distinct capacities.
 Tasks can be specifically designed to isolate distinct cognitive-motivational processes of self-regulation, such as working memory, inhibition, and decision making, that may not be easily revealed by surveys (Falk and Heckman, 2009).
 Moreover, tasks can be used to manipulate brain activity experimentally.
 This effort could ultimately lead to an improved mechanistic understanding of self-regulation and its failures.
 Clinically, this proposal feeds the promise of targeted, mechanism-based treatments for conditions characterized by deficient self-regulation (e.g., addiction).

-Although tasks may excel at measuring the capacities underlying self-regulation, research linking task measures to real-life outcomes has so far been less successful than survey-based research.
+Although tasks may excel at measuring the processes underlying self-regulation, research linking task measures to real-life outcomes has so far been less successful than survey-based research.
 For example, in a recent study, Eisenberg et al. (2019) assessed the ecological validity of 22 surveys and 37 task measures of self-regulation.
 While surveys modestly predicted real-world outcomes related to self-regulation, tasks showed largely no relationship to real-world outcomes.
 This finding mirrors a more widely held opinion that experimental tasks lack “realism” and generalizability (Falk and Heckman, 2009).